How Soft Skills Doubled My Software Engineer Salary

 Mentor others without being asked.
 Trust me, people notice.

-Drive consensus across teams.
-Even when they're fighting each other.
+Drive consensus across teams even when they're fighting each other.

-Make decisions that stick.
-Because you did the work to make them stick.
+Decisions will stick because you did the work to make them stick.

-This is what separates the great engineers from the good ones.
+These qualities separate the great engineers from the good ones.

 Technical skills get you hired.